thomas-dunlop/sports_league_simulator/README.md

 ## Features
 - A factory function for creating sports teams.
 - A function for adding said sports team to the league.
 - A function for simulating a game.
+Game outcomes are assigned statistically based on skill difference (so the underdog can win!).

 ## Usage
 - To run the program, donwload the file and run locally using your terminal.
 Using node.js, call the `node sportsleague.js` command on the terminal.